dprojects/getDimensions/README.md

 This feature has been designed for different colors of chipboards at the same furniture, the square meters has different prices then.
 So You do not have to create different FreeCAD project with different colors only at the same furniture.
-You can just toggle visibilty, create TechDraw view with macro, print and then toggle visibility for different group of items, generate TechDraw view with macro again and print.
+You can just toggle visibility, create TechDraw view with macro, print and then toggle visibility for different group of items, generate TechDraw view with macro again and print.

 # Not supported